By Paul Lacitinola

 David Irvine of Shelbyville, MI, owns a wooden boat built by a Chris-Craft employee in 1957.
 David also owns a 1954 Chris-Craft trailer.
 He is originally from Algonac, Michigan, home of Chris-Craft.
 The trailers were offered as kits in 1954, but it is unknown how many were sold or built.
-For anyone that has ever built a trailer, you know it is a lot of work.
+For anyone who has ever built a trailer, you know it is a lot of work.
 Even the best-made plans would likely have had some challenges and required a fair skill set to see them through from start to finish.

 The sales pitch